 GPA listed on the Transcript will be equal to the published course value as listed in the course description book (at the time of testing).

-4.0 for all un-weighted courses.
+4.0 for all courses.

-5.0 for all weighted courses.

 Carnegie Credit

 Credit issued will be based upon the published value as listed in the course description handbook (at the time of testing).